FriedbergLab/GOThresher/README.md

 ```$ gothresher_prep -i ExampleData/go.obo -c gothresher.ini```

 This command will generate seven files in total.
-Three files corresponds
+Three files corresponding
-to the three ontologies.
-Three files corresponds to the mapping between
+to the three ontologies, and three files corresponding to the mapping between
-each GO_term and its ancestors in its own respective ontology.
+each GO Term and its ancestors in its own respective ontology.
 The last
 file contains mapping from alternate GO_ID to actual GO_ID.
 Please use
 this command every time you update GOFILE.